Getting started

 Default-deny egress.
 An agent that can reach the whole internet can exfiltrate anything it touches and pull in anything it is told to.
 Allowlist only what the task needs: the LLM API, the package registries it builds against, and the git remotes it pushes to.
 Everything else stays blocked.

-Configuration and Data
+Configuration and data

-Configuration File
+Configuration file

 Claude Code, Codex, pi, and opencode are built in and work with